INTRODUCTION

 That was my last invitation to Hay-on-Wye.

 But it didn’t matter.
 Just beneath the edge of my self-loathing and humiliation floated a thin layer of relief.
-The last four months had convinced me that something was very fucking wrong and, whatever it was, I was just happy it was over.
+The last four months had convinced me that something was very wrong and I needed to find out what the fuck it was.

 My ascent to that stage at Hay-on-Wye had come at the end of a highly prolific and public decade.